VallesMarinerisExplorer/PyBullet_Extensions/README.md

 PyBullet is a great python library for physics and rigid body simulation.

-To use PyBullet without having to download Visual Studio or C++ build tools or any of that
+To use PyBullet without having to download Visual Studio, etc.

 1. Download pybullet.YOUR_PYTHON_VERSION.pyd.
 2. Move this .pyd file into your python environment's "site-packages" directory.